weichch/ExceptionMapper/README.md

 ## Basic Usage

-Add exception mapping and mapping schemes (exception handler) to your dependency injection container, and then use `IExceptionMapper` in your services.
+Add exception mapping and mapping schemes (exception handlers) to your dependency injection container, and then use `IExceptionMapper` in your services.

 ### Add to Container